garrandall/popular-music-data/tracks/why-must-we-wait-until-tonight-tina-turner.md

 You wanna take a little time
 Wanna drink me like a fine wine
 Write the book of love line by line
-But I want to play with you, ooh...mmmm...right now
+But I want to play with you, oh...mmm...right now
 Go all the way with you,baby...and show you how
 'Cause my body just can't say no
 And fingers just won't let go